-Believe That We, Or Our Pastor/Denomination/Spiritual Leader, Cannot Be Fooled
+1) Believe That We, Or Our Pastor/Denomination/Spiritual Leader, Cannot Be Fooled

 In spite of the fact that deception is one of the major themes of the New Testament, with the words deceit, deceitful, deceitfully, deceitfulness, and deceive, used over and over again, Christians make two very dangerous mistakes.
-1) believe that they cannot be fooled.
+They 1) believe they cannot be fooled.
 2) Assume that their pastor, mentor, spiritual leader, or denomination as a whole, cannot be deceived.
 Although both Peter and Paul were very emphatic about the fact that wolves would come from the flock itself, most Christians today, totally ignoring the implications of Paul's warning in Acts 20 29-30, seem to think that heresy is something that largely happens outside the church.

-Attribute Every Personal Testimony and “Sign” To Being Of, Or From, God
+2) Attribute Every Personal Testimony and “Sign” To Being Of, Or From, God

-Take Bible Verses Out of Context
+3) Take Bible Verses Out of Context

-Believe That We, As Christians Are Not To Judge Anything Or Anyone
+4) Believe That We, As Christians Are Not To Judge Anything Or Anyone

 The Myth OF Faith Alone

 Perhaps one of the all time greatest delusions in the Christian world, is the innumerable number of people who are under the impression that, in order to be forgiven their sins, and thus inherit eternal life, all they have to do is believe Jesus died for their sins on the cross.
 If one were to ask the vast majority of Christians what one has to do to be saved, you would get a number of answers like "accept Jesus as your personal savior", "ask Jesus into your heart" etc. However, while the terminology may vary, the answers would almost all boil down to all you have to do is believe... all you have to do is have faith.
 In other words, at the very moment the sinner puts his, or her, faith in Jesus Christ and accepts Him as his/her savior, that person has entered into a covenant relationship with God, has received God's forgiveness of sins, and the gift of eternal life.
 What one never, or very rarely, hears is that anything other than faith is required to be saved.
 In fact the suggestion that anything other than faith is required for salvation, is not only militantly opposed by most of Christendom, but denounced as an unbiblical, works based, false teaching.
 But is this true?
 While it is certainly a fact that the Bible teaches that faith is an essential ingredient, without which it is impossible to please God, it never ever teaches that faith is the only requirement for salvation.
-In fact the Scriptures point to a number of things by which a person is saved.